Daily Digest Of Tech Policy News And Updates (April 15, 2021)

 Ireland to conduct inquiry into Facebook data leak

 Ireland’s Data Protection Commission has launched an inquiry into Facebook Inc, after reports emerged that personal data of over 500 million users was made public recently.
 Users from 106 countries, including 32 million in the United States, 11 million users in the United Kingdom and 6 million Indians have been affected.

+The data protection authority said that one or more provisions of the EU’s General Data Protection Regulation “may have been, and/or are being, infringed in relation to Facebook Users’ personal data.”

 The data surfaced a couple of months ago in January and was reportedly scraped two years ago by hackers, through a vulnerability which was patched in 2019.
 The DPC said that previous data leaks were published in 2018 and 2019, through large-scale scraping of the website .
 Facebook said that this scrapping occurred between June 2017 and April 2018, prior to the implementation of GDPR.

-However, data protection authority said that one or more provisions of the EU’s General Data Protection Regulation “may have been, and/or are being, infringed in relation to Facebook Users’ personal data.”

 Read: Ireland launches inquiry into Facebook after reports of data leak [Reuters]